awsdocs/aws-iot-docs/developerguide/aws-iot-how-it-works.md

 ### Cloud services<a name="iot-universe-cloud"></a>

-Cloud services are distributed, large\-scale data storage and processing services that are connected to the Internet\.
+Cloud services are distributed, large\-scale data storage and processing services that are connected to the internet\.
 Examples include:
 + IoT connection and management services\.

   *AWS IoT is an example of an IoT connection and management service*\.